metalgaiden/metalgaiden.github.io/projects/folderman.md

 ### Part V Spectre

 The last puzzle is upon us, and it's a pretty cool one at that.
-Basically you open the last zip file and are greeted to a wav file a hint... and that's it, no zip files in sight.
+Basically you open the last zip file and are greeted to a wav file, a hint... and that's it, no zip files in sight.

 <img src="/assets/img/folderman/step5.png" alt="drawing" width="400"/>